 Investments in Mastercard Incorporated shares are recorded at fair value.
-Fair value is determined based on the appraised fair value of the shares, generally at the closing bid price, less an estimated discount rate to reflect the restricted nature of the shares (note 3); such discount rate is determined by an independent appraiser each year.
-The valuation discount rate used as at December 31, 2021 was 19% (2020 - 19.5%).
+Fair value is determined based the closing price, less an estimated discount rate to reflect the restricted nature of the shares (note 3); such discount rate is determined by an independent appraiser each year.
+The valuation discount rate used as at December 31, 2022 was 18% (2021 -19%).